GED in Minnesota

 • Approval Notification: If approved, an “Approval for Waiver of Minimum Age” will be mailed to the applicant.
 If denied, the agency will be notified of the reasons for ineligibility.

-How Much Does the GED Test Cost in Minnesota?
+How Much Does the GED Cost in Minnesota?

-The cost of the GED test in Minnesota varies depending on whether you take the test at a testing center or online.
+The GED in Minnesota cost varies depending on whether you take the test at a testing center or online.

 The Cost for GED Testing at a Test Center